owanturist/react-hook-window/docs/sections/hooks/use-windowed-list.md

 ### `interface UseWindowedListResult`

-The result of the hook call containing all needed information about windowed items and a piece of helpful additional properties and methods.
+The result of the hook call containing all needed information about windowed items and a piece of helpful additional properties and functions.

 ```ts
 export interface UseWindowedListResult<E extends HTMLElement>